-Tesla offers a number of streaming services, which vary depending on what region the car was sold and the options selected.
-Some services have offered options for improved quality in the past. (updated Mar-2022)
+Tesla offers a number of streaming services, which vary depending on what region the car was sold.
+In some earlier vehicles, it may also depend on the options purchased. (updated Dec-2022)

 SiriusXM – A North American satellite-based music and audio service.
 Offered as part of the Ultra High Fidelity Sound package on cars that have a pano roof and made standard on the Model S and X in 2018 and after.
 The Model 3 and Y do not include XM radio.

 A paid subscription is required for this service.
 The system provides each channel with a bitrate between 4 and 64 Kbps, in 4 Kbps increments.
 XM uses its own compression technique, possibly better than MP3 at the same bitrate.

 LiveOne – The streaming music source Tesla vehicles in for North America.
 Tesla provides a plus account to all owners.
 This is better than Free, as it allows song selection and is commercial-free.
 In the past, they have offered a Premium upgrade for a monthly fee, which allows repeating tracks and building a playlist.

 First, contact Tesla (use the Tesla Contact link) and ask for your specific Slacker account and password.
 Once you have that in hand, using a PC or Mac browser (not a phone) you can log in to your LiveOne account.